|

 When they reached the shore of The Carrock, they dismounted and

 started the long climb to the summit.
-But, after a few steps,
+After a few steps, Eowyn

-Eowyn stopped, turned southwards, and stretched out her arms,
+stopped, turned southwards, and stretched out her arms, to catch

-"Are you sure you can manage all these stairs, melmenya?"
+"Are you sure you can manage the stairs, melmenya?"

 "Why would I not be able to?"

-He grinned.
-Then, slipping past her, he ran nimbly up to the
+Legolas grinned and, slipping past her, ran nimbly up to the

 next rocky ledge and waited, with exaggerated impatience, for